Andy-Border/DGL-GCN_on_OGBArxiv/README.md

-A DGL-GCN implementation with batch norm with settings copied from OGB-Arxiv.
+A DGL-GCN implementation with batch norm added and settings copied from OGB-Arxiv.

 ## Environment